In war-torn Syria, secrets and double lives

 “My son believes he’s doing the right thing.
 I love him so I accept that,” says the wrinkled, greying woman, as she and her children pick shrapnel out of the kitchen - remnants of rockets fired indiscriminately by the army her son is fighting for.

-The woman, who asked not to be named, hasn’t seen her oldest son in a year, and she hardly speaks to her neighbors now.
+The woman, who asked not to be named, hasn’t seen her oldest son in a year, and she hardly speaks to her neighbours now.
 Her family keeps to itself for fear that too many questions may expose their secret.
-It is agonizing and lonely, she says, but she fears being driven from home if the truth was discovered.
+It is agonising and lonely, she says, but she fears being driven from home if the truth was discovered.

 “Everyone in the town thinks my son is working abroad, and I keep it that way.
 In a situation like this, people feel it’s ‘with us or against us’.
 I personally am with no one, I am against the whole thing.
 It’s killing our children.”